 • www.reonetwork.com ( Simply put in your zip code and do a search)

-• www.reotrans.com (Use the search criteria box)
+• www.reoindustrydirectory.com (Use the 'Find REO Agents' box)

-• www.nrba.com (Use the "Find a Broker," link)
+• www.nrba.com (Use the 'Member Quick Search' box)

 Do I need to carry E & O Insurance to do BPO's and REO's?